 Min: Enter a minimum length used in the match criteria.
 Max: Enter a maximum length used in the match criteria.

-• SIP Domain: Enter the destination SIP Domain used in the match criteria.
+SIP Domain: Enter the destination domain used in the match criteria.

 In the Originating Locations and Routing Policies section, click Add.
-From the Originating Locations and Routing Policy List that appears (not shown), select the appropriate originating Location for use in the match criteria.
-Lastly, select the Routing Policy from the list that will be used to route all calls that match the specified criteria.
+From the Originating Locations and Routing Policy List that appears (not shown), select the appropriate originating location for use in the match criteria.
+Lastly, select the routing policy from the list that will be used to route all calls that match the specified criteria.
 Click Select.